Jason27chan/Testimony/README.md

 Here are the links and descriptions in reverse chronological order.

-1. Testimony: This is the story I would tell anyone who approaches me and asks about my story of how I came to Christ.
+1. Testimony(In progress): This is the story I would tell anyone who approaches me and asks about my story of how I came to Christ.
 This story changes as God convicts me and reveals more of my heart at this pivotal point in time
 2. [Intro Night Testimony](https://github.com/Jason27chan/Testimony/blob/master/Testimonies/Intro%20Night%20Testimony.md):
 This is the story I told at JCA's 2018 intro night.
 This testimony more heavily emphasizes